Understanding Commercial vs Personal Auto Insurance

 Hired and non-owned auto coverage becomes essential for sole proprietors and small businesses when employees occasionally use personal vehicles for business errands.
 This coverage costs significantly less than insuring multiple vehicles while providing liability protection when employees drive their own cars for work purposes.

 Consider your business growth trajectory when choosing between personal policy endorsements and commercial coverage.
 Starting with endorsements may work initially, but expanding operations, hiring employees, or incorporating triggers commercial insurance needs.
-Planning for this transition prevents coverage gaps during business transitions.
+Planning for this transition prevents coverage gaps during business growth.

 Frequently Asked Questions